varunverma769/FlexboxDemo/README.md

 Flexbox_Implementation using box and media queries.
 .
 .
-Note: resize media queries to see the effect.
+Note: resize to see the effect of media queries on page.